-- (h) (1) The Department of Industrial Relations shall, in accordance with paragraphs (3) and (4) of subdivision (a) of Section 1771.3, determine the rate-or rates, which the department may from time to time amend, that the department will charge-in obtaining for reimbursement from-awarding bodies an awarding body for the reasonable and directly related costs of performing the specified monitoring and enforcement services, provided the amount charged by the department shall not exceed one-fourth of 1 percent of the total public works project costs services for public works projects. - (2) Notwithstanding paragraph (1), for public works projects paid for in whole or part out of public funds, within the meaning of subdivision (b) of Section 1720, that are derived from bonds issued by the state, the amount charged by the department shall not exceed one-fourth of 1 percent of the state bond proceeds used for the public works project, with any other remaining costs of monitoring and enforcing compliance to be paid by the awarding body from other funds authorized to be used to finance the project. - (i) All amounts collected by the Department of Industrial Relations for its services pursuant to this section shall be deposited in the State Public Works Enforcement Fund. - SEC.
-51. Section 7852 of the Labor Code is amended to read: 7852. (a) It is the intent of the Legislature, in enacting this part, that the Occupational Safety and Health Standards Board and the Division of Occupational Health and Safety (OSHA) promote worker safety through implementation of training and process safety management practices in petroleum refineries and chemical plants and other facilities deemed appropriate. - (b) To the maximum extent practicable, the board and the division shall minimize duplications with other state statutory programs and business reporting requirements when developing standards pursuant to Chapter 2 (commencing with Section 7855). - (c) It is further the intent of the Legislature, in enacting this part, that in the interest of promoting worker safety, standards be adopted at the earliest reasonably possible date, but in no case later than July 1, 1992 by March 31, 2014. - SEC.
-52. Section 7856 of the Labor Code is amended to read:
+- (h) (1) The Department of Industrial Relations shall, in accordance with paragraphs (3) and (4) of subdivision (a) of Section 1771.3, determine the rate, which the department may from time to time amend, that the department will charge for reimbursement from an awarding body for the reasonable and directly related costs of performing the specified monitoring and enforcement services for public works projects. - (2) Notwithstanding paragraph (1), for public works projects paid for in whole or part out of public funds, within the meaning of subdivision (b) of Section 1720, that are derived from bonds issued by the state, the amount charged by the department shall not exceed one-fourth of 1 percent of the state bond proceeds used for the public works project, with any other remaining costs of monitoring and enforcing compliance to be paid by the awarding body from other funds authorized to be used to finance the project. - (i) All amounts collected by the Department of Industrial Relations for its services pursuant to this section shall be deposited in the State Public Works Enforcement Fund.

+- SEC.
+42. Section 7852 of the Labor Code is amended to read: 7852. (a) It is the intent of the Legislature, in enacting this part, that the Occupational Safety and Health Standards Board and the Division of Occupational Health and Safety (OSHA) promote worker safety through implementation of training and process safety management practices in petroleum refineries and chemical plants and other facilities deemed appropriate. - (b) To the maximum extent practicable, the board and the division shall minimize duplications with other state statutory programs and business reporting requirements when developing standards pursuant to Chapter 2 (commencing with Section 7855). - (c) It is further the intent of the Legislature, in enacting this part, that in the interest of promoting worker safety, standards be adopted by March 31, 2014.